MSFT-davidgregory/ADFSHydrationToolkit/README.md

 ## Prerequisites:
  - ADFS 2016 or higher
- - Ensure both /usernamemixed endpoints are enabled.
+ - Ensure both /13/usernamemixed and /2005/usernamemixed endpoints are enabled.
  - Connect Health for ADFS has to be installed

 ## Steps to Install and Run